thebigfilecom/thebigfile-com-dev/submodules/motoko/design/WhitePaper.md

 ### Introduction

-*Motoko* is a general-purpose programming language designed to provide a seamless and modern programming experience on the Internet Computer (IC).
+*Motoko* is a general-purpose programming language designed to provide a seamless and modern programming experience on the BigFile (IC).
 To that end, it has built-in support for various features specific to the IC, such as:

 * Representation of canisters as *actors* with asynchronous and atomic methods.
 * Automatic integration with *Candid* for implicitly de/serialising message arguments and automatic derivation of Candid interfaces.